Introduction: The Fen Thebaid

 This St Pega of Peakirk (c.
-673-719) was an anchoress in what is now the tiny village of Peakirk (‘Pega’s church’) near Peterborough, not far from St Guthlac’s hermitage.
+673-719) was an anchoress on a barrow in what is now the tiny and tranquil village of Peakirk (‘Pega’s church’) near Peterborough (in historic Cambridgeshire) and not far from St Guthlac’s hermitage.
 As we have said, when Guthlac had realized that his end was near in 714, he invited her to his funeral.
 For this she sailed down the River Welland, healing a blind man from Wisbech on the way.
-She may have reposed in Rome.
-True or not, it is said that her heart was kept in Peakirk as a relic in the church, contained in a heart stone, the broken remains of which, smashed by Cromwell’s blasphemous vandals, can be seen there.
+Some think that her relics may be buried there to this day, beneath the chancel of a former small chapel, now known as St Pega’s hermitage and a private house, where she had lived.

 Sts Bettelin (early 8th c.) was a disciple of Saint Guthlac and hermit who lived an ascetic life of unceasing prayer, received counsel from his elder on his deathbed and was present at his burial.
 After the death of Guthlac, St Bettelin and his companions continued to live in Crowland.

 St Cissa (early 8th c.) was also a disciple of St Guthlac and became an Abbot of Crowland.
 His tomb was placed next to St Guthlac’s and like it this was also destroyed by the Danes.
 His relics were translated to the nearby monastery of Thorney in the tenth century.

 When the Danes attacked East Anglia and the Fens in the ninth century, they martyred the East Anglian King, St Edmund (+ 869) in Hoxne in Suffolk and at least one hundred others.
 These included: